ATNoG/rigourous-onboarding-tools/README.md

 }
 ```

-## UMU Security Orchestrator integration (WIP)
+## UMU Security Orchestrator integration

-Requires OpenSlice "After Activation" LCM rules to send the MSPL policies to the `/osl/<service_order_id>` endpoint of this component, where `<service_order_id>` is the ID of the Service Order.
-The Security Orchestrator would then translate the MSPL policies into final configurations for OpenSlice Catalog services (envisioned policies to be supported are Firewall, SIEM, Telemetry, and Channel Protection MSPL).
+Requires OpenSlice "After Activation" LCM rules to send the MSPL policies (e.g., Firewall, SIEM, Telemetry, Channel Protection, etc.) to the `/osl/<service_order_id>` endpoint of this component, where `<service_order_id>` is the ID of the Service Order.
+The Security Orchestrator would then translate the MSPL policies into final configurations for OpenSlice Catalog services.